hichmok93/hugo.github.io/exampleSite/content/about.md

     weight: 90
 ---

-This is a demonstration site for the Hugo Gallery theme.
+This is a demonstration site for the Hichmoki Gallery theme.